tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/2-VMstep1.png)

 b.
-Complete Step 2 of New VM Wizard - Select a Size of your Choice by clicking View All.
+Complete Step 2 of New VM Wizard - Select a Size of your choice by clicking View All.
 D2s_V3 is a good base size.

 ![alt text](/Images/3-VMStep2.png)